kklitzing/home-assistant/README.md

 ### Modify environmental variables
 If this is your first time with HA, you have to edit (or replace) just two files: [`.env`](.env.sample) and [`secrets.yaml`](hass-config/secrets.yaml.sample)
 If you are restoring your existing HA setup, then additionally make sure to combine the lines from this repo's [`configuration.yaml`](hass-config/configuration.yaml) and `secrets.yaml` when restoring your own.

 - The `.env` file holds variables that the `docker-compose` command will refer to when it builds the containers.
-  First open the `.env` file within the base directory with your choice of text editor and change the passwords to something unique:
+  First open the `.env` file within the base directory with your choice of text editor `cd home-assistant`
+  `nano .env.sample`
-  The default PUID and PGID should suitable, but
+  The default PUID and PGID should suitable, but change the passwords to something unique:
   ```
   MYSQL_ROOT_PASSWORD=mariadbrootpassword
   HA_MYSQL_PASSWORD=ha_dbdatabasepassword